sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

     input_names=input_names,
     output_names=["output"],
     debug_bundle_path=Path("./debug.tgz"),
-    # here we are adding some constraint to our introduced
+    # here we are adding some constraints to our introduced
     # S symbol to help tract reason about what it can do
-    # with this
+    # with this symbol
     custom_extensions=[
         "tract_assert S >= 1",
         # we constrain arbitrary our model to be at max 32k tokens